webplatform/docs/tutorials/filesystem_sync/index.md

 {{Tutorial
 |Content===Introduction==

-The [http://dev.w3.org/2009/dap/file-system/file-dir-sys.html|HTML5 FileSystem API] and [http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html|Web Workers] are massively powerful in their own regard.
+The [http://dev.w3.org/2009/dap/file-system/file-dir-sys.html|HTML5 FileSystem API] and [http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html Web Workers] are massively powerful in their own regard.
 The FileSystem API finally brings hierarchical storage and file I/O to web applications and Workers bring true asynchronous 'multi-threading' to JavaScript.
 However, when you use these APIs together, you can build some truly interesting apps.